yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>Hi there!
-My name is Ivana Demmel.
-I'm a dedicated yoga practitioner, a teacher and an ever-learning student of yoga.
+My name is Ivana.
+I'm a dedicated yoga practitioner, a teacher and an ever-learning student.
 I'm lucky to have had a chance to learn yoga in both East and West, discovering the beauty of humility, discipline and the intuitive approach from Hindu teachers, but also precision, anatomy and alignment from Western teachers.
-My teaching style draws on various influences from traditional to contemporary, finding inspiration in Yoga Sutras and Bhagavad Gita, mindfulness meditation, classical Indian dance, my passion for beauty, silence and movement.</p>
+I find great inspiration in Yoga Sutras, mindfulness meditation, classical Indian dance and movement in general, silence and yoga of self-inquiry.</p>

 <p class="centeredimage"><img src="../images/meditation_in_tall_grass.jpg" alt="Meditation in tall grass"></img></p>